 Introduction

-In forested systems, streams and their biota are intrinsically linked to riparian vegetation (Vannote, Minshall, Cummins, Sedell, & Cushing (1980)).
+In forested systems, streams and their biota are intrinsically linked to riparian vegetation (Vannote et al (1980)).
 Stream food webs depend on direct carbon subsidies from the terrestrial environment in the form of both leaf litter and terrestrial invertebrates (Wipfli (1997)), but riparian controls on stream systems aren’t limited to organic inputs.
 Riparian canopy cover also has an indirect effect on stream food webs by limiting light available for benthic primary production.
 In the Pacific Northwest (PNW) region of North America, riparian forests have changed substantially in the past half century.
-In response to a legacy of heavy harvesting (Pan et al. (2011)), riparian forest protections have created dense regenerating vegetation along streams in contrast with structurally complex old-growth forests containing multiple canopy gaps (D. R. Warren et al. (2016)).
-The dense vegetation in these regenerating forests decreases light availability and limits benthic primary production (M. J. Kaylor, Warren, & Kiffney (2017)).
+In response to a legacy of heavy harvesting (Pan et al. (2011)), riparian forest protections have created dense regenerating vegetation along streams that contrast with structurally complex old-growth forests containing multiple canopy gaps that historically dominated PNW forest streams (Warren et al. (2016)).
+The dense vegetation in these regenerating forests decreases light availability and limits benthic primary production (Kaylor et al. (2017), Warren et al. 2017).
 As forest stand development continues natural disturbances and individual tree mortalities will increase canopy heterogeneity through the introduction of gaps.
 To understand how aquatic food webs respond to an increase in light associated with canopy gaps, we investigate the response of macroinvertebrates and fish feeding to canopy-opening manipulations.

+Move management history paragraph here?

 Light, and its impact on primary productivity in streams is of particular interest because autochthonous carbon can be disproportionately represented in consumer biomass relative to its availability in aquatic systems (Lau, Leung, & Dudgeon (2009), McCutchan & Lewis (2002)).
 In forested headwaters specifically, basal carbon availability is dominated by leaf litter (McCutchan & Lewis (2002)); however, energetically, algae is a higher quality food source and is preferentially assimilated into higher trophic levels (Macarelli & others (2011)).
-Primary consumers mediate basal carbon availability for higher trophic levels and, in streams, primary consumers are dominated by macroinvertebrates, a major food resource for insectivorous fish.
-Because macroinvertebrates play a crucial role in mediating food web interactions, understanding their community dynamics and functional diveristy can provide key insights into broader ecosystem functioning.
-Invertebrates in the scraper functional feeding group in particular have evolved specialized mouthparts for consuming benthic algal biofilms (periphyton), and increases in algal production in high light areas can elicit a positive response among these scraping taxa (Liess, Le Gros, Wagenhoff, Townsend, & Matthaei (2012)).
+Primary consumers mediate basal carbon availability for higher trophic levels and, in temperate streams, primary consumers are dominated by macroinvertebrates, a major food resource for insectivorous fish.
+Because macroinvertebrates play a crucial role in mediating food web interactions, understanding their community dynamics and functional diveristy can provide key insights into broader ecosystem and food web functions.
+Invertebrates in the scraper functional feeding group in particular have evolved specialized mouthparts for consuming benthic algal biofilms (periphyton), and increases in algal production in high light areas are expected to elicit a positive response among these scraping taxa (Liess, Le Gros, Wagenhoff, Townsend, & Matthaei (2012)).

 Macroinvertebrate community data have historically been used to evaluate stream health.
 Indicies such as the B-IBI (benthic index of biological integrity) rely on total taxa richness and taxa richness of key families, such as Ephemeroptera, Plecoptera and Trichoptera (EPT taxa) to evaluate the biological condition of streams.
 Other indicies such as the EPT index focus on proportional abundance of taxa known to be sensitive to environmental disturbances.
 More broadly, an assesement of the whole community can be used to evaluate overall food web and ecosystem responses to a multitude of variables.
 For example, studies using nonmetric multidimensional scaling (NMS) have assessed community responses along a variety of environmental gradients (M. B. Cole, Russell, & Mabee (2003), Purcell et al. (2009)).
+And found. . .